 Energy consumption is the largest slice of the global greenhouse gas emissions pie chart, with a whopping 73.2%.
 While the largest chunk of this slice is made up by transport and industries, almost 20% of today’s energy consumption occurs in households and offices.
 When we do our laundry, wash the dishes, take a shower or a bath, we’re heating significant amounts of water, which generates greenhouse gas emissions.

 How to cut water use and your carbon footprint

 Wash your clothes at lower temperatures and consider air-drying.
-A load of laundry washed at 60 degrees and dried in a tumble dryer generates more than 3kg of greenhouse gas emissions, compared to just 0.6kg for the same load washed at 30 degrees and line dried.
+A load of laundry washed at 60 °C (or 130 °F) and dried in a tumble dryer generates more than 3kg of greenhouse gas emissions, compared to just 0.6kg for the same load washed at 30 °C (or 90 °F) and line dried.
 And it will save you money, too!

 Use a dishwasher if you can.
 It’s estimated that using a dishwasher can reduce greenhouse gas emissions from washing up by 72% compared to hand washing.
 Try to avoid pre-rinsing dishes and running a dishwasher that is only half full, as this is far less efficient.